 Submitting a Stage Three complaint

-The third stage of the complaint procedure involves a final consideration of the case by the Student Casework Team Manager.
-Stage Three should normally only take place within three months of the completion of Stage Two, specifically on the basis that there is new evidence for consideration, or that there has been a material irregularity in the investigation of the complaint.
+The third stage of the Complaint Procedure involves a review and final consideration of the case by another person, usually the Student Casework Team Manager, or another senior manager.
+Stage Three complaints should normally be submitted within three months of the completion of Stage Two.

 Make a Stage Three complaint